NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 ### Usage

 For distributed execution across multiple nodes, use the `accelerate` library.
-A template configuration file (`fsdp2.yaml`) is provided and can be customized based on your specific requirements.
+A template configuration file (`fsdp2.yaml`) is provided and can be customized for user specific requirements.

 On each node run the following command: